erinaurelie/ae-icl-website-react/README.md

 # AE-ICL Website (React Version) 🚀

 A modern rebuild of the AE-ICL website, originally built with HTML, CSS, vanilla JS, and EmailJS.
 Now using React, Tailwind CSS, Node.js, and Nodemailer to provide a scalable full-stack solution.
+Check out the previous version of this website hosted on GitHub pages [here](https://erinaurelie.github.io/ae-icl-website/)

 ## Features
 - Responsive UI built with React and Tailwind CSS